emmlard/data-engineering-portfolio/streaming-iot-pipeline/README.md

 ### Tools
 - **Google BigQuery**: For structured data storage and analysis.
-- **Google Cloud Storage**: For temporary and staging location for Dataflow process
+- **Google Cloud Storage**: For temp and staging location for Dataflow process
 - **Google Data Studio**: For data visualization.

 ### Process